jekil/awesome-hacking/_pages/index.rst

 - `LAVA <https://github.com/panda-re/lava>`_ - Large-scale Automated Vulnerability Addition.
 - `Linux Exploit Suggester <https://github.com/PenturaLabs/Linux_Exploit_Suggester>`_ - Linux Exploit Suggester; based on operating system release number.
 - `Linux-exploit-suggester <https://github.com/mzet-/linux-exploit-suggester>`_ - Linux privilege escalation auditing tool.
+- `LoRaWAN Auditing Framework <https://github.com/IOActive/laf>`_ - IoT deployments just keep growing and one part of that significant grow is composed of millions of LPWAN (low-power wide-area network) sensors deployed at hundreds of cities (Smart Cities) around the world, also at industries and homes.
+One of the most used LPWAN technologies is LoRa for which LoRaWAN is the network standard (MAC layer).
+LoRaWAN is a secure protocol with built in encryption but implementation issues and weaknesses affect the security of most current deployments.
 - `MSDAT <https://github.com/quentinhardy/msdat>`_ - Microsoft SQL Database Attacking Tool is an open source penetration testing tool that tests the security of Microsoft SQL Databases remotely.
 - `Macrome <https://github.com/michaelweber/Macrome>`_ - Excel Macro Document Reader/Writer for Red Teamers & Analysts
 - `Malicious-pdf <https://github.com/jonaslejon/malicious-pdf>`_ - Generate ten different malicious pdf files with phone-home functionality.
 Can be used with Burp Collaborator.